pq-code-package/mlkem-native/proofs/hol_light/arm/README.md

 # HOL Light functional correctness proofs

-This directory contains functional correctness proofs for some optimized ML-KEM AArch64 assembly routines.
+This directory contains functional correctness proofs for the optimized AArch64 NTT and invNTT used in mlkem-native.
 The proofs were developed by John Harrison and are written in the [HOL Light](https://hol-light.github.io/) theorem prover, utilizing the assembly verification infrastructure from [s2n-bignum](https://github.com/awslabs/s2n-bignum).

-The HOL-Light proofs in this dircetory are not yet synchronized with the assembly in [mlkem/native/aarch64/src](../../../mlkem/native/aarch64/src) -- we do not yet claim that the AArch64 NTT and invNTT that mlkem-native ships with are formally verified.

 Each function is proved in a separate `.ml` file in [proofs/](proofs).
 Each file contains the byte code being verified, as well as the specification that is being